 Who Can Be An Executor?

-person or person authorized by law can serve as the executor.
-There are exceptions as enumerated in the Surrogate Court Procedure Act §707.
+Any natural person or person authorized by law can serve as the executor of a Will.
+However, there are exceptions as enumerated in the Surrogate Court Procedure Act §707.

 1. Persons ineligible